 The Surface Laptop 5 is still so good that it really does show that the older ones can still punch with the rest.
 Offering all-round performance that won't break the bank, the Laptop 5's stand-out features are its sturdy design, the lovely, responsive touchscreen, and a couple of size options.
 Not the newest, but still a great option.

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-On many 2-in-1s, the screen folds back to convert the laptop into a tablet, but the Surface Laptop Studio works in a different way with a split hinge design that allows the screen to be slid over the keyboard for use as a tablet, but it can also be propped up in an easel-like position, which is great for drawing on and eliminates the need to buy a stand or use the screen flat if you want to use it hands-free.
+On many hybrids, the screen folds back to convert the laptop into a tablet.
+But the Surface Laptop Studio works in a different way, with a split hinge design that allows the screen to be slid over the keyboard for use as a tablet.
+It can also be propped up in an easel-like position, which is great for drawing and eliminates the need to buy a stand or use the screen flat, if you want to use it hands-free.

 We were also impressed with the performance upgrades with this second gen model thanks to powerful Intel 13th Gen processors and up to Nvidia RTX 4060 graphics.
 Memory support has also been boosted to a hefty 64GB.
 Battery life, which consistently gave us around 12 hours of use.
 It could do with more ports, but overall this is a gorgeous laptop for drawing and other creative work.
 See our full Microsoft Laptop Studio review for more details.

 The next best laptop for drawing